WHY THIS TRIP

 The next morning you explore the pinnacle of Inca engineering – Machu Picchu.
 You will arrive early, allowing you to explore the ruins in the company of your guide, before they get too busy.
 The guided tour takes around two hours leaving you a few hours free to wander amongst the old Inca walls and just sit and take in the scale of the place on your own.
 For those who want to walk a bit more, you could hike to visit the Inca Bridge which once spanned a sheer cliff face.
 Later you return via train and bus to Cusco along the spectacular Urubamba River.

-While cruising around the islands on your 6 day Cachalote Galapagos Sailing Cruise, you’ll snorkel with the sea lions, observe blue-footed boobies, get up close to the amazing giant tortoises, enjoy the scenery of volcanoes rising from turquoise waters, and perhaps spot dolphins and whales.
+While cruising around the islands on your 6 day Cachalote Galapagos Cruise, you’ll snorkel with the sea lions, observe blue-footed boobies, enjoy the scenery of volcanoes rising from turquoise waters, and perhaps spot dolphins and whales.
 Though there are no guarantees when it comes to wildlife, your highly trained naturalist guide will maximize your opportunities to see and learn about the fascinating animals you’re like to encounter in the Galapagos.
 Your guide will lead you on naturalist walks everyday, as well as provide daily opportunities to snorkel and explore the shoreline from a small zodiac.

-This beautifully decorated motor sail boat was rebuilt in 2002 to meet all international marine safety standards and provide comfortable accommodations for Galapagos passengers.
-Between excursions, you are free to relax and enjoy the Cachalote’s three wooden decks, perhaps soak up some equatorial sun, or read with the wind in your hair and salt in the air.
+This beautifully decorated motor yacht was rebuilt in 2018 to meet all international marine safety standards and provide comfortable accommodations for Galapagos passengers.
+Between excursions, you are free to relax and enjoy the Cachalote’s decks, perhaps soak up some equatorial sun, or read with the wind in your hair and salt in the air.
 The dining room and lounge area is where you will enjoy your family style meals and meet with your guide for your daily briefings.
-The Cachalote has eight double cabins, each with bunk beds (save for one cabin with a double bed), private bathroom with hot water, window, and air conditioning.
+The Cachalote has eight double cabins, private bathroom with hot water, window (some with picture windows and some with portholes), and air conditioning.
 The ample deck space is great for relaxing and even whale watching.

 Cachalote has also earned the “Smart Voyager” certification, which measures conservation standards and sustainable practices for cruises.